What is buffel grass?

 Buffel grass (Cenchrus ciliaris and Cenchrus pennisetiformis), or mamu tjanpi/tjanpi kura (devil grass/bad grass) is an introduced perennial tussock grass species that has emerged as a significant threat to the culture and safety of remote communities in the region

 Buffel grass is widely recognised as one of the most serious environmental threats to the range lands of Australia.
 It is very hardy and capable of destroying Australian ecosystems and threatening many plant and animal species with extinction.
 It invades landscapes rapidly, competes against native grasses and shrubs and threatens woodlands, communities and infrastructure with dangerous fires.
 Heavy infestations also prevent traditional hunting, foraging and cultural activities.

 The South Australian Buffel Grass Strategic Plan has identified the need for two approaches to buffel grass management in the region:

 - APY Lands – targeted management of key sites

 - Maralinga Lands, Nullarbor and Yellabinna – destroy infestations.

-A buffel grass control program has been established in the southern part of the AW region, with a particular focus on the Oak Valley community, the Eyre Highway and the railway line from Ooldea to Malbooma.
+A buffel grass control program has been implemented for several years in the southern part of the AW region, with a particular focus on the Oak Valley community, the Eyre Highway and the railway line from Ooldea to Malbooma.

 Control is undertaken using a variety of techniques, including applying herbicide, manual removal and burning with follow-up treatment.